richeterre/jumubase-rails-4/README.md

 The following information is unlikely to change often and therefore hard-coded into the software, residing in the `jumu_params.rb` file.

-Each annual season of "Jugend musiziert" consists of three __rounds__ in ascending level:
+Each annual season of "Jugend musiziert" consists of three __rounds__:

 1. Regionalwettbewerb (RW)
 2. Landeswettbewerb (LW)